Start Selling Coffee Online.

 This is certainly optional and may not be suited to all coffee businesses, but once you've established how you'll be sourcing the coffee than you want to learn how to sell your coffee on online marketplaces like Amazon, Ebay (to a lesser extent) or even Walmart which recently partnered which Shopify to launch their own marketplace.

 Technically this can be done before building your own coffee shop website, but we recommend building an online coffee store before investigating selling on online marketplaces.
 This will likely help you through the approval process and also give you a foundation you can use to promote the launching of your products in those other online channels.

-For a deep dive on everything you need to plan for and execute so sell on Amazon, check out our guide to selling coffee on Amazon.
+For a deep dive on everything you need to plan for and execute to sell on Amazon, check out our guide to selling coffee on Amazon.

 Step 4.
 Marketing the Coffee

 To learn more about the subscription box business model as applied to coffee, read our recent blog article on coffee subscription businesses.